Here are is an in-depth look at Vitamin C for guinea pigs.

 Should I Supplement Vitamin C?

 If you feed your guinea pigs a healthy, well-rounded diet that includes Vitamin-C-enhanced guinea pig pellets along with plenty of fresh fruits and vegetables, your guinea pig is probably getting enough Vitamin C. However, Vitamin C is water-soluble.
 That means the body will use what it needs and then get rid of the excess by excreting it through the urine.
 So to be safe, it is a good idea to supplement your guinea pig’s diet with a Vitamin C supplement.
+If you are interested in finding the best supplement, check out my article here.

 How Much is Too Much?